 Alongside this, I also became a Docker Community Leader in July 2017 and have taken over the running of the Cambridge, UK, Docker Meetup.
 I would love you to come along.

 That brings us up to today, or when I say today, I mean the time of writing.
-I am currently working for CyanConnode on IoT platforms.
+I recently worked for CyanConnode on IoT platforms.
+And now I work for HeleCloud as a DevOps Consultant, offering both practical techniques and tools to businesses to improve their DevOps journey.
 You can see that I am still doing speaking and writing although Will Hall Online now has no clients anymore who I operate maintenance for (phew!).
 Have a look at the blog for some of the things I am working on.